incogneto1337/WinToolkit/README.md

-# WindowsToolkit
+# WindowsExtractionToolkit

 ## Overview

 This tool provides a comprehensive suite of functionalities for extracting various types of information from a mounted Windows partition.
-It supports operations such as mounting partitions, extracting user information, dumping passwords, retrieving browser data, and more.
-The tool is designed for use in a Linux environment where Windows partitions are accessible.
+It supports operations such as mounting partitions, extracting user information, dumping passwords, retrieving browser data, and more. **The tool is designed for use in a Linux environment where Windows partitions are accessible.**

 ## Features